wqking/metapp/readme.md

 - **Allow to retrieve any C++ type information at runtime, such as primary types, pointer, reference, function, template, const-volatile qualifiers, and much more.** Can you understand the type `char const *(*(* volatile * (&)[][8])())[]` easily? metapp can understand it, including every CV, pointer, array, function, etc, in no time!
-- **Allow runtime generic programming.** For example, we can access elements in a container, without knowing whether the container is `std::vector` or `std::deque` or `std::list`, and without knowing whether the value type is `int`, or `std::string`, or another container.
+- **Allow runtime generic programming.** For example, we can access elements in a container without knowing whether the container is `std::vector` or `std::deque` or `std::list`, and without knowing whether the value type is `int`, or `std::string`, or another container.
 - **Very easy to reflect templates.** For example, we only need to reflect `std::vector` or `std::list` once,